The #1 Problem Homeowner Associations Have With Management Companies

 This is another common complaint about poor HOA management companies.
 As an HOA manager, part of your job includes resolving resident issues.
 This includes work orders, as well as personal disputes between residents.

 When there’s an issue with a resident, you need to resolve it as quickly as possible.
-In some cases, the resident may not be able to resolve their issue without going directly to the board.
+In some cases, the resident may not be able to resolve their issues without going directly to the board.
 When this is true, provide your client with a status update so they know you’re not simply ignoring the resident.

 Hiring Low-Quality Vendors